How to Make Stopwatch in React

 Creating App Component

-Let us start with App.js component, we have imported DisplayComponent.js and BtnComponent.js components, in which we will add structure for button and display.
-Then we also imported useState hook, so we can make use of it to get variable time.
-Now we have created state for time with initial 0 values for ms,s,m,h, which is actually for millisecond, second,minute and hour.
+Let us start with the App.js component, we have imported DisplayComponent.js and BtnComponent.js components, in which we will add structure for button and display.
+Then we also imported the useState hook, so we could make use of it to get variable time.
+Now we have created a state for time with initial 0 values for ms,s,m,h, which is actually for milliseconds, seconds, minutes, and hours.

-Then in return statement, we have called these two components in a div.
+Then in a return statement, we have called these two components in a div.
 And we have passed time as a prop for <DisplayComponent/>.
-Okay, so this is not for all for App.js we will do some changes as we progress in the Application.
+Okay, so this is not for all for App.js we will make some changes as we progress in the Application.

 import React, {useState} from 'react';